 Named after the first Governor of New South Wales, Arthur Phillip, the island’s southern and western coasts are an Important Bird Area, with significant populations of little penguins, short-tailed shearwaters and Pacific gulls.
 At the western end of the island, Seal Rocks is home to Australia’s largest colony of fur seals.

 The vast Table Mountain National Park, a UNESCO Cape Floral Region World Heritage Site, stretches from north of Cape Town down the Cape Peninsula to Africa’s south-western extremity, the Cape of Good Hope.
-It hosts Silvermine Nature Reserve, Boulders beach penguin colony and Table Mountain.
+It is home to Silvermine Nature Reserve, Boulders beach penguin colony and Table Mountain.

 Destination: South Africa